OneKey-Network/OneKey-implementation/paf-mvp-cmp/README.md

 ## Controller

-`./src/controller` implements the controller for the UI, references the other classes, and the dependent project paf-lib.
+`./src/controller` implements the controller for the UI, references the other classes, and the dependent project one-key.
 The primary logic relates to loading the UI and fetching the current data state from the paf-lib in the constructor.
 It also handles actions and changes to the current displayed card.